 - A statement where the petitioner explains the reasons for extending the period.

-The beneficiary’s spouse and children can file Form I-539 and send the required documentation to extend their stay.
+The beneficiary’s spouse and children may file Form I-539, Application for Extension/Change of Nonimmigrant Status, and submit the required documentation to extend their stay.

-The O-3 visa for family members of O-1 and O-2 visa holders
+The O-3 visa for relatives of O-1 and O-2 visa holders

-- The spouse or unmarried children under the age of 21 accompanying the O-1 or O-2 non-immigrant may be eligible to apply for the O-3 visa.
-All under the same period of stay and limitations as O-1 and O-2 visa holders.
+- The spouse or unmarried children under the age of 21 accompanying the O-1 or O-2 nonimmigrant may be eligible to apply for the O-3 visa.
+All under the same period of stay and limitations as the O-1 and O-2.

-- They cannot work in the US under this category but they can study part or full time.
+- They cannot work in the US under this category, but they can study part-time or full-time.

-- The O visa holder may apply for a B-1 visa for their domestic employees, provided that they meet the requirements.
+- The O visa holder will be able to apply for a B-1 visa for their domestic employees, provided they meet the requirements.

-Expert O visa attorneys for the United States
+Expert lawyers to process the O visa for the United States

 You may have doubts about which visa you should apply for.
-In our comprehensive guide about the different types of visas for the USA we have written detailed articles like this one for all the main visas.
-For this reason and together with the combined experience of over 50 years of our lawyers we are well aware of the dilemma that may arise.
+In our complete guide to types of American visas, we have written detailed articles like this one for the main visas.
+For this reason and together with the combined 50 year experience of our lawyers, we are well aware of the dilemma that may arise.

 For example, the O visa is very similar to the EB-2 visa.
-Its main difference lies in the fact that with the latter one you emigrate to the United States permanently.
-Therefore obtaining the Green Card.
-That is, it would fit more perhaps for people with advanced studies beyond the bachelor’s degree or those with exceptional ability in arts, sciences or business.
+Its main difference is that with the latter you emigrate to the US permanently, allowing you to obtain a Green Card.
+That is, it would be more suitable perhaps for individuals with advanced studies beyond the bachelor’s degree or those with exceptional ability in arts, sciences or business.

-The EB-1 visa opens up another option for people in the fields of sports, arts, science, education and business, however there may be a problem with the quotas per fiscal year that requires the visa lottery.
+The EB-1 visa opens up another option for individuals in the fields of sports, arts, sciences, education, and business.
+However, there may be problems with quotas per fiscal year that require holding the visa lottery.

 As you can see there are different paths to the same goal and knowledge is key.
-The easiest thing is to get advice from a good immigration lawyer.
-We have been immigration experts for over 40 years and we will be happy to assist you.
+The simplest thing is to seek advice from a good immigration lawyer.
+We have been immigration experts for more than 40 years and we will be happy to assist you.